abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

 example, the search algorithm is low level code.
 You don't want to change this code but you would like to change the behaviour of the search algorithm to your liking.
 How do you do this?
 Callbacks are to the rescue!
 At some places in the low level code, some functions are called and you can redefine those functions.
 There are several techniques available.
 In this section, we redefine some virtual functions of an abstract class.
-In section XXX, we will see yet another similar mechanism.
+In section XXX, we will see another similar mechanism.

 An example will clarify this mechanism.
 Take a ``SearchMonitor`` class.
 If you want to implement your own search monitor, you inherit from ``SearchMonitor`` and you redefine the methods you need: